Special Education: Wayside Academy

 Special education day school for boys and girls age 12-18.

 Wayside Academy offers rolling admission throughout the year.
-Since opening our doors at our new Campus in 2009, we have welcomed students from many surrounding communities.
+Since our founding, we have welcomed students from communities throughout the central and MetroWest regions.
 We are housed in a beautiful campus setting in Framingham, offering many amenities onsite for a seamless continuum of care for our students.

 Wayside Academy Facts

 - Wayside Academy is approved by the Massachusetts Department of Elementary and Secondary Education as a private special education school for students with complex emotional and behavioral difficulties, grades 6-12.

 - Wayside Academy is a co-educational program for up to 34 students who may be enrolled under our day, residential education or extended evaluation placement options.

 - Referrals are accepted throughout the year for all offered academic placements.

 - Wayside Academy is a 12-month program composed of: 220-day school year, residence 365 days.

 - Wayside Academy offers a 45-Day Interim Alternative Placement designed to stabilize and assess the function of behavior within the context of a comprehensive therapeutic setting through the lens of an extended evaluation environment or Temporary Assessment Placement.

 - Wayside has the capacity to accept emergency and weekend admissions.